 One not-so-funny event occurred, however, when I thought I’d locked McGee’s cage door properly, and, when I got home, discovered, much to my horror, that I hadn’t!
 There was McGee, on his cage top pen, having the time of his life!
 I realized that I’d forgotten to latch his cage door, permitting him to escape and, ultimately, lock himself out of his cage!
 Fortunately, nothing horrible occurred, but, from then on, I was more careful about making absolutely positive that his cage door was properly latched closed and locked before heading out anywhere.

 We had many more years together, and sometimes we’d take showers together, watch TV airings of West Side Story together, and even fun in a steam-filled bathroom together.

 We had many good times together, McGee and I, and he’s sorely missed.
-I have my heart set on getting another exotic bird, but it won’t be until at least the spring.
+I had my heart set on getting another exotic bird, but knew that it wouldn’t be until at least the spring.

-It’s hard saying goodbye to a companion with whom I’d been together with for so long.
-Another bird won’t replace McGee, but it’ll certainly complete the healing process, even though fond memories of McGee remain.
-With all the issues that McGee had (his feather picking, a skin infection that I’d been told by the veterinarian would either go away or kill McGee, etc.), McGee was a loveable bird, and I miss being greeted by cheery squawks as I unlock my door and come in from wherever it was that I’d been.
+It was hard saying goodbye to a companion with whom I’d been together with for so long.
+I did obtain a beautiful, adorable baby female Congo African Grey Parrot, who didn’t replace McGee, but it certainly helped complete the healing process, even though fond memories of McGee remain.
+With all the issues that McGee had (his feather picking, a skin infection that I’d been told by the veterinarian would either go away or kill McGee, etc.), McGee was a loveable bird, and I missed being greeted by cheery squawks as I unlocked my door and came in from wherever it was that I’d been.

 R. I. P., McGee.
-I’ll always remember you with love and affection.
-You are missed.
+I’ve always loved you and you are missed.